Published on 2025-08-07 | Category: Seasonal

 I remember my very first pair of recycled sandals with such fondness.
 I was still a bit skeptical, to be honest.
 "Recycled?"
 I thought, "Will they feel like... well, plastic?"
 I pictured something stiff, uncomfortable, maybe even a bit clunky.
 But curiosity got the better of me.
 I'd been eyeing a brand online that specialized in sandals made from recycled PET plastic woven into straps, combined with a natural cork footbed.
 The reviews were glowing, and the designs were surprisingly chic - minimalist and modern, exactly my style.

 The day they arrived, I tore open the package (recycled, naturally!).
 I slipped them on, and my jaw practically hit the hardwood floor of my apartment.
 They were *soft*.
 The straps contMyed perfectly to my feet, and the cork footbed was instantly comfortable, molding to my arch with each step.
 I wore them on an impromptu walk down to the HArborfront Centre, just to test them out.
 I walked for hours, watching the boats, enjoying the breeze off Lake Ontario, and by the time I got home, my feet felt fantastic.
 No rubbing, no blisters, just pure comfort.
-That's when I knew: this wasn't just a trend; it was a game-changer.
+That's when I knew: this wasn't just a trend; it was a a welcome addition.

 Since that first pair, my collection has grown, and each pair has its own story.